Overview

 or dynamically via a callback (see Dynamic Subscriptions).

 Since deployments occur both on the Reactive Network and in the deployer's private ReactVM, where the system contract is not present, the reactive contract must handle potential reverts.
 IReactive, AbstractReactive, and ISystemContract should be implemented.
-Here's an example of subscription in the constructor, taken from the Basic Demo reactive contract.
+Here's a subscription example in the constructor, taken from the Basic Demo reactive contract.

 address private callback;